kontena/kontena/docs/getting-started/installing/packet.md

 ## Installing Kontena Nodes

-Before you can start provision nodes you must first switch cli scope to a grid.
+Before you can start provisioning nodes you must first switch cli scope to a grid.
 A Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.

 Switch to existing grid using the following command: